-- if the student's medical condition, insofar as it relates to allergy and the potential for anaphylactic reaction, changes - when the student is participating in an off-site activity, including camps and excursions, or at special events including fetes and concerts.
+- as soon as practicable after the student has an anaphylactic reaction at school. - if the student's medical condition, insofar as it relates to allergy and the potential for anaphylactic reaction, changes. - when the student is participating in an off-site activity, including camps and excursions, or at special events including fetes and concerts.